oldzoomer-ru/gigabyte-laptop-wmi-without-locks/README.md

 - Battery charge limit - working
 - Fan speed modes - +/- (auto, normal, and fixed mode is working, others is ~)
 - Temperature - is correct
-- Fan - is not correct
+- Fan - is not correct by default, but fixes with [this patch](gimate-fan-fix.patch)

 ## Installation/Usage